yimingsun12138/ColabGeek/README.md

 ColabGeek.update_environment()
 ```

-Initiate the Colab session by add linux users and mount Google Drive.
+Initiate the Colab session by adding linux users and mounting Google Drive.

 ```python
 main = ColabGeek.ColabSession(user='Knight',password='midnight',mount_GD=True)
 ```

+## Web IDE methods

 As a cloud computing platform based on Jupyter notebooks, Google Colab does not provide a top-notch comfortable environment for R language data analysis and other non-Python programming.
-Therefore, this project provides a method for quickly installing other web IDE on Google Colab, enabling it to expand its range of capabilities.
+Therefore, this project provides methods for quickly installing other web IDEs on Google Colab, enabling it to expand its range of capabilities.

 ### Run code server